Dima-Zeklam/reading-notes/class-10.md

 ```
 try {
-II Try to execute this code
+// Try to execute this code
 catch (exception) {
-II If there is an exception, run this code
+// If there is an exception, run this code
 finally {
-II This always gets executed
+// This always gets executed
 TRY
 ```
 * **TRY**